 The writers of the report also seem to ignore more recent statistics showing that foreign ownership of oil sands has dramatically dropped since 2017.
 We are not sure why these deliberate omissions were made; more recent and up-to-date information was easily found within minutes of searching online.

 Stand Up for Canada's Future!

-…are the ones that win when Canadians let our world-class natural resource sector be painted in inaccurate and misleading ways.
+Foreign countries with less protections for human rights and the environment are the winners when Canadians stand by as our world-class natural resources sector is painted in inaccurate and misleading ways.

 Key Points • Is the oil industry really “dead” as some are saying?
 Explores the suggestion by Canadian political leaders Elizabeth May and Yves-François Blanchet earlier last week.• Several facts from pre, during and post coronavirus that point towards continued growth in glob...

 Bill Nye the Science Guy produced a video back in 2015 called EXPLORER: Bill Nye’s Global Meltdown, which made it seem like to the unknowing viewer that Canada’s mineable oil sands would expand to be the size of Florida if left unabated.
 If science is supposed to be based on o...